GoogleCloudPlatform/community/tutorials/go-gae-quickstart.md

 ### Terminating the preview instance

 Terminate the instance of the application by pressing `Ctrl+C` in the Cloud Shell.

-## Deploying to Google App Engine
+## Deploying to App Engine

 ### Create an application

-In order to deploy your app, you need to create an app in a region:
+To deploy your app, you need to create an app in a region:

 ```bash
 gcloud app create